ubi-micro-dev/ubi-micro-dev/README.md

 (UBI) technology.
 These images are purpose-built to simplify secure, minimal application hosting.

-Red Hat’s official *UBI Micro* base images are extremely lightweight, omitting the package manager and most supporting tools.
+Red Hat’s official *UBI Micro* base image is extremely lightweight, omitting the package manager and most supporting tools.
 While this minimalism is excellent for production security, it can make installing essential runtimes (such as Java or Node.js) unnecessarily